Wills Power of Attorney Legal Advice How it Works Pricing

 If the second notice is not published, then the Executors or Administrators should wait until 6 months from the date the grant was made before proceeding with distributions.

-Safewill Legal is Australia’s most affordable fixed-fee Probate and Letters of Administration service.
-We charge one fixed fee to obtain a Grant of Probate or Letters of Administration, regardless of the size of the Estate.
+We offer Australia's most affordable fixed-fee Probate and Letters of Administration service- charging one fixed fee to obtain a Grant of Probate or Letters of Administration, regardless of the size of the Estate.
+In this way, Safewill Legal can help you carry out the wishes of the deceased person by smoothing the probate application process.

 Our team is local and ready to provide you with complimentary guidance about where to start.
 Start a live chat or call us on 1300 942 586.